chocolatetoothpaste/epoch/README.md

 epoch.js - Wonderful Date Formatting and Calculations
 =====================================================

+**Important Notice**

+Something weird happened right around version 0.2.6 or 0.2.7 that changed the way epoch was exported.
+I don't know or understand what changed, so the code to export had to be changed.
+Because of this, a breaking change is possible.
+See "Easy to use" section below for how to correctly require and use epoch.
+Unit testing is being built to make sure this mistake does not happen again.
+Sorry for the inconvenience.

 **Breaking change**

 The epoch.from() method is reinstated, epoch.diff() will be introduced with new functionality in a future version.
 Please update your code.